 Last updated January 7, 2021

 UW–Madison is committed to ensuring that its services, facilities, workspace, and programs are accessible to and usable by people with disabilities.
-In light of the transition to more remote and/or virtual learning and working, including classes, seminars, workshops, meetings, and events for students, staff, faculty and members of the broader UW–Madison community, it is important to make these activities as accessible and inclusive as possible.
+In light of the transition to more remote learning and working, including classes, seminars, workshops, meetings, and events for students, staff, faculty and members of the broader UW–Madison community, it is important to make these virtual activities as accessible and inclusive as possible.

 Consider these first